Churchill, Somerset: Landmarks

 Apart from Churchill Court, which has its roots in earlier times, there are houses within the parish which date from the 17th and 18th century.
 One of the oldest houses is reputed to be Over Langford Manor, now known as The Old Courthouse, in Upper Langford.
 The original house was built in the 16th century, although there appears to be no record of the building being erected, but names of several tenants or owners are known.
 Of these, Thomas Latch died there in 1598, and there were other members of the family, notably Sir John Latch who became High Sheriff of Somerset in 1627 and lived in the house from 1610.

-Mendip Lodge was an Italianate mansion, that was situated in Upper Langtord on the steep north slope, with a veranda 85 ft long.
+Mendip Lodge was an Italianate mansion, that was situated in Upper Langford on the steep north slope, with a veranda 85 ft long.
 It was built in 1787 by the Reverend Dr Thomas Sedgwick Whalley, who married the wealthy heiress of nearby Langford Court.
 A spendthrift who entertained lavishly, both at Langford and at his house in the Royal Crescent, Bath, within ten years he was forced to let Langford Court and began to build Mendip Lodge at a reputed cost of £60,000.
 Although built on the steep hillside, an ascent for carriages was made by cutting a new road winding through the woods.
 From this numerous footpaths led to scenic spots, including 52 grottoes, one for every week of the year, one of which led to the Church of Holy Trinity, Burrington, and a great number of trees and ornamental shrubs were planted, many of which remain in the area.
 After various changes of occupation it fell into disrepair and decay.
 It was destroyed deliberately by Civil Defence activities.
 All that remains is the ruined stable block.

 The Jubilee Clock Tower was built to commemorate Queen Victoria's Diamond Jubilee of 1897 and was erected at the expense of Sidney Hill.
 It stands on a plot between Dinghurst Road and Front Street, and is a prominent landmark at the entrance to the village.
 It was designed by Joseph Foster Wood of Foster & Wood, Bristol, of perpendicular Gothic style, and is made of local stone.
 In 1977, for the Queen's Silver Jubilee, the tower was cleaned by Ray Millard and a team of volunteers.